RootstockCollective/collective-rewards-sc/docs/src/src/SponsorsManager.sol/contract.SponsorsManager.md

 ### distribute

-distribute accumulated reward tokens to the gauges
+distribute accumulated reward tokens to the builderGauges

-_reverts if distribution period has not yet started This function is paginated and it finishes once all gauges distribution are completed, ending the distribution period and voting restrictions._
+_reverts if distribution period has not yet started This function is paginated and it finishes once all builderGauges distribution are completed, ending the distribution period and voting restrictions._

 ```solidity